-ABSTRACT: Background: Intimate partner violence (IPV) is a public health concern and human rights violation.
-Intimate partner violence includes physical violence, sexual violence, stalking and psychological aggression by a current or former intimate partner which can result in sexual, physical, psychological, and reproductive injuries including negative pregnancy
+Background: Intimate partner violence (IPV) is a public health concern and human rights violation.
+Intimate partner violence includes physical violence, sexual violence, stalking and psychological aggression by a current or former

-Objective: There is limited research looking at how the medical school curriculum incorporates screening for IPV.
-Despite this limited research, there is even less information regarding a medical Spanish OSCE focused on IPV screening.
-This project aims to address this gap by creating a medical Spanish OSCE for bilingual medical students focused on IPV screening.
+Objective: There is limited research looking at how medical school curriculum incorporates screening for IPV.
+Despite this limited research, there is even less information regarding a medical Spanish Objective Structured Clinical Examination (OSCE) focused on IPV screening.
+This project aims to shed light on how many medical schools utilize OSCEs as a part of their medical school curriculum to screen for IPV.

-Method: The OSCE will center around culturally nuanced aspects that one might encounter in screening Latinas for IPV.
-These cultural nuances will be based on those seen in the literature and through a collaboration with the Chicago community organization Mujeres Latinas en Accion.
+Method: A literature review was undertaken to research which medical school utilize OSCEs to screen for IPV in Spanish as part of their curriculum.
+This information was the jumping point for the creation of an OSCE that will center around culturally nuanced aspects that one might encounter in screening monolingual Spanish speaking Latinas for IPV.
+These cultural nuances will be based on those seen in the literature and through a collaboration with the Chicago community organization Mujeres Latinas en Acción.
 This community partnership will provide valuable feedback on the validity of the OSCE scenario.
-A teaching module on IPV and how it pertains to the Latinx community will be available to students before they participate in the OSCE.
-A grading rubric to assess competency will be developed.
-Once medical students put into practice this OSCE with standardized patients, pre and post assessments of learners will be used to evaluate the effectiveness of the teaching module and OSCE.